flightlab/AvianVR_ClosedLoop/README.md

 * The script stores and processes incoming data and updates its internal state variables
 * The state variable is then used to modify the display parameters of an arbitrary stimulus (grating, dotfield, etc.) on the TV screens using [psychopy](https://www.psychopy.org/), a Psychtoolbox package built for python

-This project can allows experimenters to artificially manipulate/control aspects of the test subject's visual perception such as optic flow, rate of expansion, etc.
+This project allows experimenters to artificially manipulate/control aspects of the test subject's visual perception such as optic flow, rate of expansion, etc.

 # Usage